zdravkov/kendo-docs/api/wrappers/jsp/grid/column.md

 ### title `String`

 The text that is displayed in the column header cell.
-If not set the field will be used.
+If not set the field is used.

 #### Example
     <kendo:grid-column title="title">